aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 - `refresh-facts`: Run all "eos_designs" and "eos_cli_config_gen" [molecule scenarios](https://github.com/aristanetworks/avd/blob/devel/ansible_collections/arista/avd/molecule/MOLECULE_SCENARIOS.txt).

 !!! info
-    `make refresh-facts` can be useful when your change common template or structured configuration output.
+    `make refresh-facts` can be useful when you change common template or structured configuration output.
     Note that it will take a significant amount of local resources and several minutes/hours to execute.

 In the majority of new features or bug fixes, the process is the following: